someonesdad1/hobbyutil/project_list.rst

 | `util/bgrep.py <util/bgrep.py>`_ (6)
 |   Python script to search for regular expressions and strings in binary files.
 | `util/bidict.zip <util/bidict.zip>`_ (7)
 |   Creates a dictionary object in python that lets you treat it in both directions as a mapping.
-It's an example of a discrete bijection.
 | `util/cnt.zip <util/cnt.zip>`_ (50)
 |   Command-line utility to count the number of bytes in a file and present a histogram of the results.
 | `util/color.py <util/color.py>`_ (15)